Creating New Knowledge or Skills

 MTBenchBranch | Skills | N/A | Tests your skill contributions against a judge model and produces a score based on the difference in performance | N/A |

-MTBench and MTBenchBranch use prometheus-8x7b-v2.0 as the judge model by default.
+[!NOTE] Evaluation must be used with local models (safetensors or GGUF format).
+Using models directly from Hugging Face without downloading them is unsupported.
+GGUF models are not yet supported for mmlu and mmlu_branch evaluations MTBench and MTBenchBranch use prometheus-8x7b-v2.0 as the judge model by default.
 While you do not need to use this model as your judge, it is strongly recommended to do so if you have the necessary hardware resources.
-You can download it via ilab model download
+You can download it via

 .